IsRo06/CBHS-React-Workshop/README.md

 # CBHS-React-work-shop
-Simple react workshop by SHPEUF to educate CBHS students on basic react hooks
+Simple react workshop by SHPEUF to educate CBHS students on basic React hooks

 # What is this repo about?
 This repo contains code for a basic counter app!
 To showcase how useSate allows for app re-rendering after user input